 These tables will give you the right point of contact of the bow to the string, depending on pressure and/or bow speed.

-This bow placement has to become second nature through many hours of learning and trial and errors.
+This bow placement needs to become second nature through many hours of learning and trial and error.
 But knowing the theory will make you win big time.
 And not all violin teachers know that in detail…

 Applying too much pressure will prevent the string from vibrating.
 Playing too close to the scroll will prevent the string from vibrating.
 Playing too close to the bridge will give a scratchy sound.

 A beginner will, of course, have to learn how a violin produces a sound in order to understand the bow technique.
 But in a nutshell, if you don’t want to be a classical virtuoso and want to have a quick answer, when in doubt always:

 - Use more bow speed than intended (you will risk airy a light sound but will prevent squeaking), use two bows if the note is long;

 - play closer to the bridge than you are used to (the string will vibrate, and you will risk scratching sound, which is less irritating than squeaking string);